Waxing 101: What’s the Difference Between Soft Wax and Hard Wax?

 - Mastering both wax types and different formulas helps you step out of your comfort zone to continually challenge yourself.

-The best waxers know their wax formulas from the inside out.
-They know the wax perscritipn to meet any situation that comes into their salon.
-They know their melting points, consistencies and every removal technique.
+The best waxers know their wax formulas from the inside out, and know the best way to meet any skin type, hair type, or client request that comes into their salon.
+They know their melting points, consistencies, and every removal technique.
 Knowing the type of wax to use, the right temperature to use it at, and how to apply it at the right moment to create the perfect waxing session can meet each client’s specific needs.